kraowx/shibbyapp/README.md

 - Light and dark themes

 ## Permissions
 This app uses the "Storage" (WRITE_EXTERNAL_STORAGE) permission in order to save downloaded audio files to the device.
-Downloaded files are written to the local app data which is inaccessable the user (without root access).
+Downloaded files are written to the local app data which is hidden from the user.

 ## Planned Features
 - Notification with media controls (play/pause, next, previous)